 Table II.8, in Annex II, shows the distribution of equivalised income by deciles according to EUROMOD and Eurostat.
-The mean disposable income simulated by EUROMOD is slighter higher (3% in the base year) than the figures provides by Eurostat.
-However, the share of the first decile estimated by EUROMOD is much higher (19% in 2013 and 13% in 2014), possibly due to the assumption of full take-up in the simulation for most of the benefits.
+The mean disposable income simulated by EUROMOD is slighter higher (5% in the base year, 1% in 2015) than the figures provides by Eurostat.
+However, the share of the first decile estimated by EUROMOD is much higher (15% in 2014 and 9% in 2015), possibly due to the assumption of full take-up in the simulation for most of the benefits.
 The differences between EUROMOD and Eurostat figures are almost unnoticeable for the other nine deciles.